coinbase/solidity-style-guide/README.md

 ##### A. Avoid unnecessary version Pragma constraints.

 While the main contracts we deploy should specify a single Solidity version, all supporting contracts and libraries should have as open a Pragma as possible.
-A good rule of thumb is to the next major version.
+A good rule of thumb is to use the next major version.
 For example

 ```solidity
 pragma solidity ^0.8.0;